Day 1: Cusco – Pitumarca – Qesuno – Kayrawiry Lake.

 |2 to 8 people||$ 577 USD per person|

-***This price includes the extra porter who will carry your belongings up to 7kgs, we provide you a duffel bag, to put your things.
+***This price includes the extra pack horse which will carry your belongings up to 7kgs.
+We provide you a duffel bag, in which to put your things.

-***We provide large Eureka 4 man tents for each 2 trekkers.
+***We provide large Eureka 4 person tents for each 2 trekkers.

 - Sleeping Bag: $20 USD per person per trek (It will be clean and warm)

 - Air Mattress: $20 USD per person per trek (Therm-a-rest mattresses)

 - Walking Poles: $15 USD per pair per trek (Professional Poles that can be extended)

 - Personal tent: $30 USD – (Tent for solo trekkers only)

 - Transfer from the airport to your hotel (Cusco only)